 - Restrictions related to mask requirements and City Hall capacity are in place when Athens-Clarke County is designated as a High COVID-19 Community by the CDC

-- Contacting the Mayor & Commission Directly
+- Contacting the Mayor & Commission members directly

 Agenda Comment Form

-In-Person Comment (Zoning Public Hearings & Some Other Public Hearings Only) at City Hall
+In-Person Comment at City Hall

 - Those wishing to comment for up to 10-minute public comments (10 minutes in favor / 10 minutes opposed) on specific zoning public hearing agenda items should contact the Clerk of Commission's Office at 706-613-3130 or inform staff at City Hall upon arrival.
 See 'Procedure for Resident Input on Zoning Related Public Hearings' below.